Wouldn't it be nice if your credit card rewards worked on every airline or hotel?

 International travelers will appreciate the lack of a foreign transaction fee.
 That means you won’t be paying an extra 2-3% surcharge when you use your card to make purchases outside the U.S.

-With the Venture ® Rewards Card, the regular variable sale APR kicks in right away.
+With the Venture Rewards Card, the regular APR kicks in right away.

 That means you’re going to pay interest on everything you spend unless you pay in full each month.
-Beyond that, you’ll pay a $59 annual fee after the first year of membership.
+Beyond that, you’ll pay a $95 annual fee (waived for the first year).

 There’s no cash back bonus or introductory APR for purchases or balance transfers.